-- · Overcoming the will of Complainant by: - Force (the use of physical force or inducing reasonable fear of immediate or future bodily injury); - Violence (the use of physical force to cause harm or injury); - Menace (a threat, statement or act showing intent to injure); - Duress (a direct or implied threat of force, violence, danger, hardship or retribution that is enough to cause a reasonable person of ordinary sensitivity, taking into account all circumstances including age and relationship, to do or submit to something that they would not otherwise do); - Deliberately causing a person to be incapacitated (through drugs or alcohol); - Intentionally taking advantage of the other person's incapacitation (including voluntary intoxication); - Recording, photographing, transmitting or distributing intimate or sexual images without the prior knowledge and consent of the parties involved.
+- Overcoming the will of complainant by: - Force (the use of physical force or inducing reasonable fear of immediate or future bodily injury); - Violence (the use of physical force to cause harm or injury); - Menace (a threat, statement, or act showing intent to injure); - Duress (a direct or implied threat of force, violence, danger, hardship, or retribution that is enough to cause a reasonable person of ordinary sensitivity, taking into account all circumstances including age and relationship (including a power imbalance), to do or submit to something that they would not otherwise do; or - Deliberately causing the complainant to be incapacitated (for example, through drugs or alcohol); - Deliberately taking advantage of the complainant's incapacitation (including incapacitation that results from voluntary use of drugs or alcohol); or - Recording, photographing, transmitting, or distributing intimate or sexual images of complainant without complainant's prior knowledge and consent.

-Relationship Violence:
+c.
+Relationship Violence